TPMoyer/RaspberryPi-Scala-Java/README.md

 **switch over to the RPi**
 That can be done with either mobaXTerm, putty, VNC, or moving over to the actual RPI (if you have a keyboard and display).
  Open a terminal and cd (change directory) to your working directory.
 chmod +x *.sh
-type the following 5 keys:   ./0  the TAB key   the Enter key Text should appear on the console, and voltage should appear on GPIO pins 29,28,27 and 26.  and If you have connected the RPI to LED's according to [https://www.sunfounder.com/learn/Super_Kit_V2_for_RaspberryPi/lesson-1-blinking-led-super-kit-for-raspberrypi.html](https://www.sunfounder.com/learn/Super_Kit_V2_for_RaspberryPi/lesson-1-blinking-led-super-kit-for-raspberrypi.html) the LED's should blink.  (yes I changed which pins are used)
+type the following 5 keys:   ./0  the TAB key   the Enter key
+ Text should appear on the console,
+ voltage should appear on GPIO pins 29,28,27 and 26.
+  and If you have connected the RPI to LED's according to [https://www.sunfounder.com/learn/Super_Kit_V2_for_RaspberryPi/lesson-1-blinking-led-super-kit-for-raspberrypi.html](https://www.sunfounder.com/learn/Super_Kit_V2_for_RaspberryPi/lesson-1-blinking-led-super-kit-for-raspberrypi.html)
+the LED's should blink.  (yes I had changed which pins are used)

 The Several Apps